firstfloorsoftware/flutter_sodium/README.md

 - crypto_sign
 - randombytes
 - sodium_version

+*) Some APIs are not available on Android.
+See [this issue](https://github.com/firstfloorsoftware/flutter_sodium/issues/7) for details.

 ## Dart APIs
 The plugin includes a core API that maps native libsodium functions 1:1 to Dart equivalents.
 The core API is available in the class [`Sodium`](https://github.com/firstfloorsoftware/flutter_sodium/blob/master/lib/flutter_sodium.dart).
 Dart naming conventions are used for core API function names.
 A native libsodium function such as `crypto_pwhash_str`, is available in flutter as `Sodium.cryptoPwhashStr`.